bloominstituteoftechnology/node-auth1-project/README.md

 ### Task 1: Project Setup

-There are two possible ways to submit your project.
 Your instructor should have communicated which method to use for this project during the Guided Project and in your cohort's Slack channel.
 If you are still unsure, reach out to Lambda Staff.

-#### Option A - Codegrade

-- [ ] Fork and clone the repository.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.

-#### Option B - Pull Request

-- [ ] Fork and clone the repository.
-- [ ] Implement your project in a `firstname-lastname` branch.
-- [ ] Create a pull request of `firstname-lastname` against your `main` branch.
-- [ ] Open the assignment in Canvas and submit your pull request.

 ### Task 2: Minimum Viable Product